Chamoli, Uttarakhand

 Transportation From Ex.
 Kathgodam/Rishikesh/Dehradun

-Mountaineering qualified & professional trek Leader, guide, cook and Support staff
+Mountaineering qualified & professional Trek Leader, guide, cook and Support staff

-Safety equipment - First aid medical kits, stretcher etc
+Safety equipment - First aid medical kits, stretcher, etc

 Permission Charges